camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 d)[3884 (97 % ) CreateFail(AutomatorRecord)[1]
 ````

-Looking at the Graphana overview, one partition gets a backpressure
+Looking at the Grafana overview, one partition gets a backpressure
 ![Back pressure](test_1/test-1-Backpressure.png)

 Looking Operate, we can identify which service task was the bottleneck.